Pintar-Community/help.stg.pintar.co.id/contents/docs/lms/en/credit-sks-per-class.md

 ![](/img/view-all-class-per-academic-year-4.eng.png)

-After you select the Academic Year, the **Credit / SKS per Class** will appear according to the Academic Year you chosen as follows :
+After you select the Academic Year, the **Credit per Class** will appear according to the Academic Year you chosen as follows :

 ![](/img/credit-per-class.eng.png)